-1. Avoid using store bought chemical drain cleaners.
+1. Avoid using store-bought chemical drain cleaners.
 They contain hazardous chemicals which not only may damage your sink in the long run, but also prove harmful if inhaled too much.
 It can also irritate the skin and eyes.

-2. If you have garbage disposal keep in mind not to overload it.
+2. If you have a garbage disposal keep in mind not to overload it.
 Divide your garbage into small portions and wait for each portion to be completely broken down, before adding the next portion.